EXCLUSIVE-Mexico City to regulate Uber with license fees, ride levy -draft

 * Refinery's fuel production at least 50 pct capacity -trade

-MEXICO CITY, July 8 Uber, the ride-hailing service that has spurred a regulatory backlash in cities around the globe, is facing its latest hurdle in Mexico City, with a proposal that would require the company's drivers to have permits.
+MEXICO CITY, July 8 Uber's drivers will need permits to work in Mexico City and the company will have to pay into a transport fund, according to a draft government plan seen by Reuters, in what would be the first such regulation for the ride-hailing app in Latin America.

-In addition, according to a draft government plan seen by Reuters, Uber would have to pay a revenue fee into a new city transport fund and Uber and companies like it would be banned from accepting cash payments from customers, offering prepaid plans or using taxi stands.
+The proposed regulation bans Uber and companies like it from accepting cash payments from customers, offering prepaid plans or using taxi stands.

-Uber currently accepts only credit cards for payment, except for a test program in India.

-As Uber's business has expanded to 57 countries and its estimated value has exploded to more than $40 billion, it has faced increasing calls for regulations as taxi drivers in various cities have tried to defend their turf.

-Under the proposal in Mexico City, Uber will have to pay a license fee for each vehicle on its platform of 1,599 pesos ($101) per year and give about 1.5 percent of domestic revenue to a newly created city transport fund, an official close to the capital's transport secretary Rufino Leon told Reuters on Tuesday.
+Uber will have to pay the government 1,599 pesos ($101) per year to license each vehicle on its platform and give about 1.5 percent of domestic revenue to a newly created city transport fund under the plan, an official close to the capital's transport secretary Rufino Leon, told Reuters on Tuesday.

-Uber public policy chief Corey Owens said the plans are at the "high end" of what the company pays in other major cities, pointing to a 1 percent charge in Washington, D.C.

-Owens said Uber had not seen the draft, so could not say if the proposed costs would be imposed on drivers or passengers.
-In Washington, London and New York they are paid by passengers, he said, but elsewhere the drivers make up the cost.

-The plan is still being negotiated and could change before the regulation's expected publication next week, the city official said.
+The plan is still being negotiated and could change before the expected publication of the regulation next week, the official said.

+Uber is happy to pay costs that put it on a "level field" with local taxis, spokeswoman Ana Paula Blanco said, but she would not comment on exact figures before they are official.
+Uber launched in the huge market of Mexico City in 2013 and says it has about 300,000 users.

 He could not explain the discrepancy with the figures given by the government official, who was also at the meeting.

-Lawmakers in Sao Paulo, Brazil's biggest city, and capital Brasilia have voted to ban Uber after protests by local taxi drivers and after the Sao Paulo government seized 23 vehicles since August.
-The bills still require executive approval and Uber expects to continue functioning there despite a near unanimous vote in Sao Paulo, Owens said.
+Lawmakers in Sao Paulo, Brazil's biggest city, and the capital Brasilia have voted to ban Uber after protests by local taxi drivers and after the Sao Paulo government seized 23 vehicles since August.
+The bills still require executive approval.

-There have been sporadic attacks against Uber drivers by Bogota's regular taxis, while an Uber driver was shot at by cab drivers in Rio on Saturday, a taxi driver who witnessed the attack said.
+There have been sporadic attacks against Uber drivers by Bogota's regular taxis, while an Uber driver was shot at by cab drivers in Rio on Saturday.

-Colombian authorities have deemed the company illegal and police have impounded a number of cars offering services on its app, but Uber says it will continue operations in the country.
+Colombian authorities have deemed the company illegal and police have impounded a number of cars offering services on its app.

 * Refinery's fuel production at least 50 pct capacity -trade